genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

 ## Introduction

-With Flow you can perform aggregation on your data.
+With Fuse you can perform aggregation on your data.

 Typical use cases are: